lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

                                                +-----------------+

 ~~~~~~
-{: #Fig--ProtocolArchi4 title='DoNAS transmission sequence from an Uplink initiated access'}
+{: #Fig--DONAS title='DoNAS transmission sequence from an Uplink initiated access'}

 ~~~~~~
                    +---+ +---+ +---+                  +----+